WELCOME TO GMS ACCOUNTING ONLINE HELP

 Operating Instructions

-Code: Enter a 5-digit code (10000-99999).
+A. Code: Enter a 5-digit code (10000-99999).

-Description: Enter a description for the code.
+C. Description: Enter a description for the code.
 Descriptions may be up to 70 characters in length and will print 50 characters when space is allowed.

-Active: To change the code status from Active to Inactive, uncheck the check mark in the Active box.
+D. Active: To change the code status from Active to Inactive, uncheck the check mark in the Active box.
 General Ledger codes marked inactive cannot be used in data entry.

 If you uncheck the active box on a GL code it will not appear in any combo boxes during data entry and is not available for use during coding in any book of entry.
 Also, if the GL code marked as inactive is a Project code and it does not fall within the current fiscal year, it will not be included in list boxes such as the Revenue & Expenditure Report by Project list box.
 Additionally, if a project is inactive and the project period does not fall within the current fiscal year, it will not be included in list boxes such as Revenue & Expenditure by Project list box.
 Any GL code that is marked as inactive will be rolled forward to the new fiscal year.
 This is to enable you to retrieve prior year reports.

-project code.
-To accomplish this, once the general ledger code is displayed click on the Documents button on the tool bar across the top of your screen.
+F. Attachment: GMS gives the ability to attach an external document.
+An example of an attached document is a pdf image or Word doc of a grant/contract to a specific project code.
+To accomplish this, click on the folder in the Attachment column.
 A New Document form will appear with the Source combo box defaulted to General Ledger.
 The Doc# fields will also automatically be populated with the GL code.
-Click on the >> symbol to the right of the File Name field and select the document to be attached.
+Browse to find the document to be attached.
 Once the document name is selected, click on Save.

-Should you wish to “un-attach” a document, highlight the existing file name and click on the Delete button on the bottom.
+To “un-attach” a document, highlight the existing file name and click on the Delete button on the bottom.
 Note: this step does not delete the document, it merely “un-attaches” it from the GL code.